megaport/terraform-provider-megaport/docs/data-sources/ports.md

 Required:

 - `name` (String) Name of the field to filter by.
-Available filters: name, port-speed, location-id, provisioning-status, market, company-name, vxc-permitted.
+Available filters: name, port-speed, location-id, cost-centre, provisioning-status, market, company-name, vxc-permitted.
 - `values` (List of String) Set of values that are accepted for the given field.